Lioness100/free-duolingo-plus/README.md

 A simple CLI tool to create dummy accounts with referral links to give yourself free Plus (max 24/41 weeks depending on whether you're part of the [tiered reward system](https://user-images.githubusercontent.com/65814829/180666541-8ceac559-37d8-4e5b-86f4-05b8b265b3b6.png)).

+Working as of February 26th, 2023.
+Please create a pull request to update this date if this tool works/doesn't work for you.

 ## Installation